GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 {% Aside %}

-The website can't have control over the size of the popup window before it's opened and it is set to 500px in width, 600px in height by default.
+The website doesn't have control over the size of the popup window before it's opened and it is set to 500px in width, 600px in height by default.
 They may change the size after it's opened from within the content area.

 {% endAside %}

-The sign-in page URL (must be the same origin) can be specified with `signin_url` as part of the [IdP config file](/docs/privacy-sandbox/fedcm-developer-guide/#idp-config-file).
+The sign-in page URL (which must be the same origin) can be specified with `signin_url` as part of the [IdP config file](/docs/privacy-sandbox/fedcm-developer-guide/#idp-config-file).